 If New Jersey was your domicile when you married (entered into a civil union), you remain a resident for Income Tax purposes unless you meet the three qualifications for nonresident status.
 As a resident, you must file a resident return (Form NJ-1040) if you meet the income filing requirements during the year.

-Under the Federal Military Spouses Residency Relief Act (P.L.
-111-97), a military servicemember's nonmilitary spouse/civil union partner is allowed to keep a tax domicile while moving from state to state, as long as he or she moves into a state to be with a spouse/civil union partner who is in the state on military orders.
+Under the federal Military Spouses Residency Relief Act (P.L.
+111-97), a military service member's nonmilitary spouse/civil union partner is allowed to keep a tax domicile while moving from state to state, as long as they move into a state to be with a spouse/civil union partner who is in the state on military orders.

-Nonmilitary spouses/civil union partners whose wages are exempt from New Jersey Income Tax may claim an exemption from New Jersey Income Tax withholding by filing Form NJ-165, Employee’s Certificate of Nonresidence in New Jersey (46KB), with their employer.
-He or she must notify the employer if conditions for the withholding exemption no longer apply.
+To claim an exemption from New Jersey Income Tax withholding, file Form NJ-165, Employee’s Certificate of Nonresidence in New Jersey, with your employer.
+This will stop your employer from withholding New Jersey Income Tax.
+However, you must notify your employer if conditions for the withholding exemption no longer apply.

 If New Jersey Income Tax was withheld in error from your wages or you made estimated tax payments in error, you must file a New Jersey nonresident return (Form NJ-1040NR) to get a refund.
 The income section of the New Jersey nonresident return has two columns: Column A, income from everywhere, and Column B, income from New Jersey sources.
 If you (and your military spouse/civil union partner if filing a joint return) had no income from New Jersey sources other than your own New Jersey wages, complete your nonresident return as follows: